bcssov/IronyModManager/index.md

-Irony Mod Manager is a new mod manager for Paradox Games which at the moment supports Stellaris only but at a later date support for additional games will be added.
-The games which will be supported are the ones which support the newest Paradox Launcher.
+# About
+Irony Mod Manager is a new advanced mod manager for Paradox Games, it started out as a Stellaris oriented Mod Manager at first with plans to add additional games later.
+Not all of the advanced Stellaris equivalent features might be available for most supported games but that will change depending on community support in these games.
+In order to have a fully operational conflict solver or mod merging Irony needs to understand the game structure and whether certain game folders utilize FIOS\LIOS rules.

+### Supported Games
+* Europa Universalis IV
+* Hearts of Iron IV
+* Imperator Rome
+* Stellaris

+Check out the detailed overview on the [wiki](https://github.com/bcssov/IronyModManager/wiki).

+### Important Notice about Paradox Launcher 2020.10
+Download Irony >= v1.4 if you're using Paradox Launcher >= 2020.10.

 ### Download
 * Latest stable version: [v1.3.48](https://github.com/bcssov/IronyModManager/releases/tag/v1.3.48).
 * Latest prerelease version: [v1.4.38-rc](https://github.com/bcssov/IronyModManager/releases/tag/v1.4.38-rc).

-### Important Notice about Paradox Launcher 2020.10
-Download Irony >= v1.4 if you're using Paradox Launcher >= 2020.10.

 ### New users
 Check this [checklist](https://github.com/bcssov/IronyModManager/wiki/New-User-Checklist) if you are a first time user of Irony.